FizzyGalacticus/fizzygalacticus.github.io/src/content/posts/quarantine-life.md

 *Disclaimer*: This post is mostly just me rambling.

 The past few months have been different, an almost unrecognizable blur of time and alcohol.
-In this time, I have thought about different aspects of myself and my life, analysing what it really means to be "me".
+In this time, I have thought about different aspects of myself and my life, analyzing what it really means to be "me".

 Before COVID-19 and quarantine, my life was still a blur of time, but it lacked the reflection of self that being boarded up at home offers.
 My weekdays were fairly formulaic: